 and am now at home till December before I’ll have to go back for the last semester.
 I feel strange because, I feel disconnected with my degree at Pilani, coming back at home feels like coming back from an exile.
 Its time for picking up things where I had left them 3 years ago.
 I guess I was a better coder before coming to Pilani, and certainly Pilani hasn’t helped me much with the mechanical degree.
 So, I dont see any academic appraisal from my time at Pilani, not atleast in the most apparent manner.
 Yes, there are always trivial ways in which i got help and improvement, but all in all, its been one ride that cant be forgotten !

 Yes, there is one thing that Ive learnt right from beginning at BITS. and it is Failure ! yes, its correct Failure.
 It starts from the beginning itself, getting admissions in BITS is sort of a failure of not getting into IITs.
 This is something that everyone can relate to.
 That’s how a BITSian journey starts, atleast in the Pilani campus, yea, its better to specify the campus as well, now we have our extended brothers as well, and we Pilani folks aren’t really fond of that.
 Students cribbing to each other that they wont be living the IIT dream they had been studying for the last 2-3 years.
-There are hardly people who are actually happy for getting into BITS, although I’m sure nearly all BITSians feel lucky to have graduated from BITS rather than IIT.
+There are hardly people who are actually happy for getting into BITS, although I’m sure, after the 4 years, nearly all BITSians feel lucky to have graduated from BITS rather than from an IIT.